scherroman/nifty/README.md

 graph init --studio nifty-staging
 ```

-When setting up a new subgraph under the `subgraphs` directory, delete the `.git` submodule that is created there so that the subgraph is tracked within this repository.
+When setting up a new subgraph under the `subgraphs` directory, delete the `.git` submodule that is created there so that the subgraph is tracked directly rather than as a submodule.

 ## Troubleshooting